saurabh947/ProfessionalCreditScorer/README.md

 # Professional Finder

-A Python application that finds professionals in US cities using Google Gemini AI and stores the results in a local MongoDB database.
+A Python application that finds professionals in US cities using Google Gemini 2.5 Flash AI and stores the results in a local MongoDB database.

 ## Features

-- 🔍 Search for professionals in any US city using Google Gemini AI
+- 🔍 Search for professionals in any US city using Google Gemini 2.5 Flash AI
 - 💾 Store professional data in a local MongoDB database
 - 📊 Display results in beautiful tabular format
 - 🆔 Assign unique IDs to each professional